 Summary: Receive an incentive of $1,250 per ton of heat pump capacity for “partial home” heat pump installations (installations that supplement an existing heating system).
 A typical Newton home uses just over 3 tons of heating.

 To Qualify: Heat pumps must be displacing heat previously generated by a fossil fuel or electric resistance heating system.
-Equipment must be meant for cold climates and be listed on the Mass Save Heat Pump Qualified Product list.
+Equipment must be listed on the Mass Save Heat Pump Qualified Product list, and must be installed by a contractor on the Mass Save Heat Pump Installer Network.
 Partial home systems must connect via integrated controls to the existing heating system.
+Learn more here.

 |Mass Save Whole Home Heat Pump Rebate Program||Eligible Technologies: Air source heat pumps, ground source heat pumps

 Summary: Receive a rebate of $10,000 for air source heat pumps or $15,000 for ground source heat pumps that serve as the sole source of heating in the home.